UltraEngine/Documentation/CPP/Entity_Attach.md

 For bone attachments, the bone must belong to the skeleton the model is currently using.

+The entity's local orientation at the time this method is called will be used to orient around the attachment.

 ## Example

 This example will load an animated model and add some headgear to keep him warm.